 Lastly, I know it's often too easy to go on autopilot with our parents.
 Here are some of my favorite tools to help facilitate deeper conversations:

 - Parents Are Human ($0-25): A bilingual connection card game designed to spark deep conversations between you and your family.
 (Available in English + Simplified and Traditional Chinese, Vietnamese, Spanish, Korean, Tagalog, and an English-only edition in both a physical card game and digital cards)

 - Letterloop ($0-5/month): Create private group newsletters with friends and family.
 Stay in touch, grow closer together, and discover things you never knew with the most important people in your life — all over email.

-- Saga ($0-99/year): An app that helps families save the life stories of loved ones.
+- Honeycomb ($0-99/year): An app that helps families save the life stories of loved ones.
 Capture and share voice memos, photos, stories, and milestones with loved ones in a beautiful and private family journal.

 - Storyworth ($99/book/year): A service that can collect your family’s favorite stories and memories and preserve them in a beautifully bound book.